Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 A Timestream record's `measure_name` field is not derived from any element of ingested line protocol.
 Due to the multi-measure record translation, the connector sets the `measure_name` for each multi-measure record to the value of a Lambda environment variable.
 When [deployed as part of a CloudFormation stack](#aws-cloudformation-deployment), this can be customized by overriding the `MeasureNameForMultiMeasureRecords` parameter.
 When [deployed locally](#local-deployment), this can be customized by setting the `measure_name_for_multi_measure_records` environment variable.

-The following example shows the translation of a two line protocol point into two Timestream for LiveAnalytics tables, using a Timestamp with second precision and a Lambda environment variable configured to `influxdb-measure`:
+The following example shows the translation of two line protocol points into two Timestream for LiveAnalytics tables, using Timestamps with second precision and a Lambda environment variable configured to `influxdb-measure`:

 #### Line Protocol Points